kevinstarmack/CS5130---Advanced-Software-Engineering/Milestone #3/Final_Report.md

 * As I said before: __The largest takeaway was to pick your battles and don’t jump around from idea to idea too much in a short term development process.__
 	* I was never really given a foothold or a good place to start.
 I hit a lot of dead ends.
 This has happened in industry to myself and colleagues working in R&D projects.
 	* However, through this project, I have learned a lot about different software tools in ML.
 	* The intertwining of NLP and ML cannot be understressed.
 Without ML, there wouldn't be NLP.
 ML is the true workhorse of the modern computing age.

+## __Research Questions - Answered__
+* Below are the the answers to the aforementioned research questions:

+	1. Can text classification and part of speech tagging be the key to bridging the gap between formal and natural languages?
+		* Yes, it does appear that these 2 technologies can be used in conjunction in order to do so.
+Based off of studying and learning the subject, it is very possible.
+	2. Is it possible to implement this in an automated fashion?
+		* Papers have shown that automated Requirements tools are possible, and I was close to implementing a classifier for specifically temporal requirements.
+I believe with more time and study this could have been achieved.
+	3. How difficult will it be generating test cases for temporal requirements?
+		* This part was difficult for me.
+In fact I was not really able to make much headway on that as I was very pre-occupied with the text classifier aspect of the project.